Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-Our data-driven UCBs for $h_0$ and its derivatives are also simple to compute and again require no prior knowledge about the smoothness of $h_0$ or instrument strength.
-Despite this, our UCBs guarantee coverage for $h_0$ and its derivatives uniformly over a generic class of DGPs and contract at, or within a logarithmic factor of, the minimax rate.\footnote{In the statistics literature, these properties are referred to as \emph{honesty} and \emph{adaptivity} (or near-adaptivity) to the minimax sup-norm rate of estimation, respectively.} As such, they are more efficient (i.e., narrower) than UCBs constructed via the usual approach of undersmoothing in which a sub-optimally large $J$ is chosen in the hope that bias is negligible relative to sampling variation.
-Of course, in an empirical application a researcher does not know the true function, and therefore doesn't know which $J$ is sufficiently large that sampling uncertainty dominates bias.
+Our second main contribution is a data-driven approach to constructing UCBs for $h_0$ and its derivatives.
+The term ``uniform'' indicates that the entire function lies within the bands with desired asymptotic coverage probability.
+The UCBs for $h_0$ and its derivatives are also simple to compute and have strong theoretical justification.
+They are \emph{honest} in the sense that they guarantee coverage for $h_0$ and its derivatives uniformly over a generic class of DGPs, and \emph{adaptive} in the sense that they contract at, or within a logarithmic factor of, the minimax rate.
+As such, they provide efficiency improvements relative to UCBs based on the usual approach of undersmoothing, in which a sub-optimally large $J$ is chosen in the hope that bias is negligible relative to sampling variation.
+Of course, in empirical work, a researcher does not know the true function, and therefore doesn't know which $J$ is truly large enough that sampling uncertainty dominates bias.

-Our UCBs for $h_0$ and its derivatives are very useful for inferring the true shape of the structural function and its derivatives.
-They complement existing approaches for testing shape restrictions, as they allow the researcher to simply read off the shape of the function without imposing a specific null (e.g. monotone increasing) a priori.
-In our empirical application we construct UCBs for the elasticity of the intensive margin of firm exports.
+Our UCBs for $h_0$ and its derivatives are useful for inferring the true shape of the structural function and its derivatives.
+They complement existing approaches for testing shape restrictions, as they allow the researcher to read off the shape of the function without imposing a specific null (e.g. monotone increasing) a priori.
+In our empirical application to AAG we construct UCBs for the elasticity of the intensive margin of firm exports.
+As emphasized by AAG, this is an important, policy-relevant function yet its shape is not restricted by theory in a nonparametric setting.
 Our UCBs exclude constant functions and downwards-sloping functions.
 Hence, they provide evidence against the Pareto specification for unobserved firm productivity used by \cite{Chaney}, which leads to a constant elasticity, as well as other parameterizations used, e.g., by \cite{EKK}, \cite{HMT}, and \cite{MelitzRedding}, for which the elasticity is downwards-sloping.
-Empirically-calibrated simulation studies based on the models of \cite{Chaney} and \cite{HMT} demonstrate valid coverage of our UCBs for $h_0$ and its derivatives as well as efficiency improvements relative to undersmoothing.
+Empirically-calibrated simulation studies based on the models of \cite{Chaney} and \cite{HMT} demonstrate valid coverage of our UCBs for $h_0$ and its derivatives and efficiency improvements relative to undersmoothing.